 If you are diagnosed with chlamydia, you can treat and quickly cure the disease.
 However, most women and men with chlamydia have mild symptoms or none at all.
 That is why the disease often remains undetected.

 Until recently, it was hard to diagnose chlamydia because the tests were hard to do and the results were unreliable.
 A woman had to have a pelvic exam that allowed the doctor to take fluids from her cervix.
 Diagnosing a man involved taking a sample of fluid from his urethra.
 More sensitive, less invasive, and less costly tests are now available.
 One test, for instance, looks for chlamydia bacteria in a urine sample.

 Doctors use antibiotics to treat chlamydia.
-The most common treatment is a seven-day course of doxycycline or a single dose of an antibiotic called azithromycin.
+The most common treatment is a 7-day course of doxycycline or a single dose of an antibiotic called azithromycin.

 All sex partners should be evaluated, tested, and treated.
 People with chlamydia should not have sexual intercourse until they and their sex partners have completed treatment, otherwise they can be reinfected.
-(You should wait one week after taking the one-dose azithromycin, but sex can be resumed the day after finishing treatment with the seven-day course of doxycycline).
+(You should wait 1 week after taking the 1-dose azithromycin, but sex can be resumed the day after finishing treatment with the 7-day course of doxycycline).